Propagating data-driven galaxy redshift distribution uncertainties in 3$\times$2-pt analyses: Angular Power Spectra

 \section{Angular Power Spectra}

-Assuming a flat, homogeneous and isotropic Universe, the angular power spectrum associated with the 2-pt correlation function of two projected tracers (labelled ${\rm f}$ and ${\rm g}$) of the matter density field can be computed using the Limber approximation as:
+Assuming a flat, homogeneous and isotropic Universe, the angular power spectrum associated with the 2-pt correlation function of two projected tracers (labelled ${\rm f}$ and ${\rm g}$) of the matter density field can be computed as:

-where $\ell$ refers to a given multiple, $z$ is the redshift, $\chi$ is the comoving distance, $q_f$ and $q_g$ are radial selection functions of the two fields being correlated and $P_{\rm fg}$ their three-dimensional power spectrum on the sphere, related to the underlying matter power spectrum.
+where $\ell$ refers to a given multipole, $z$ is the redshift, $\chi$ is the comoving distance, $q_f$ and $q_g$ are radial selection functions of the two fields being correlated and $P_{\rm fg}$ their three-dimensional power spectrum on the sphere, related to the underlying matter power spectrum.
+Note that Eq. \ref{eq: Limber} was computed under the Limber approximation \citep{Limber} which assumes that the kernels, $q_f$ and $q_g$, are slowly varying with respect the Bessel basis of projection onto the 2D sky which is valid $\ell$.
 In this work we will focus on two particular tracers, galaxy clustering and weak gravitational lensing, which we will briefly describe below.